 Fingerhut is an online retailer that sells a broad array of goods from major brands, often at a discount, and allows you to pay for them in monthly installments.
 You can buy TVs and computers for up to 25% off, for example.

-3 Tips for Getting the Best Store Credit Card with Bad Credit
+3 Things to Remember When Looking for Store Credit Cards with Bad Credit

-Store credit cards don’t have the highest approval odds.
+Store credit cards don’t give the highest approval odds.
 Nearly all store credit cards require at least fair credit for approval.

 Store credit cards and co-branded credit cards are different.
 A store credit card works at no more than a few retailers, but usually just one.
 A co-branded credit card is affiliated with a retailer or other company but can be used anywhere Visa, Mastercard, Discover or American Express is accepted.